 Bratislava: Hi Brussels, so good to see you.
 How are you doing?

 Brussels: Hi Bratislava!
-I’m a bit tired of Zoom calls, I have to say.
+I’m a bit tired of calls, I have to say.
 Due to all the telework of the past year and a half, I got a severe Zoom overdose.

 Bratislava: True, I’m glad we’re getting back to offline life.
 Terrasses and bars are open again, everyone is back from holidays, and in the work rhythm again, young people are going to school.
 Slovakia is among the EU countries where schools were closed the longest during the first and second wave of Covid-19.
-So everyone is happy that they can go back to literal school benches.
+So everyone is happy that they can go back to the school benches.